 Make sure you research the location fully.
 We made the mistake of booking accommodation nice and close as the bird flies however it was actually a long walk from the venue as it was on an island!
 So check out the route on google maps and look into public transport options.

 Consider joining forces with other bloggers and getting an Airbnb.
+Get a $35 discount here.
 This can save a lot of money, however, this is not always the case!
 I booked a private room in a lovely hostel with a friend for the night before my blogging friends arrived.
 Turns out it was the same price and the hostel included breakfast and was more central.

 If you decide to join forces to share a hotel room or an Airbnb, you may find a travel buddy by asking on the traverse facebook page.
 The Facebook page also sometimes offers discounts of competitions to win accommodation.
 If you’ve not used Airbnb before, you can save €30 by using this link!